chinrar/devops-repo/01.Linux/Linux_Users.md

 Types --
     Primary Group
-        - Every has exactly one primary group, it is mandatory
+        - Every user has exactly one primary group, it is mandatory
         - This group will own files created by that user
         - when you create new user, linux adds new group with same name Supplementary Group